http-tests/cache-tests/README.md

 - `kind` - One of:
   - `required` - This is a conformance test for a requirement in the standard.
 Default.
   - `optimal` - This test is to see if the cache behaves optimally.
-  - `check` - This test is gathering information for future use.
+  - `check` - This test is gathering information about cache behaviour.
 - `requests` - a list of request objects (see below).
 - `browser_only` - if `true`, will not run on non-browser caches.
 Default `false`.
 - `browser_skip` - if `true, will not run on browser caches.
 Default `false`.